-No legislation regulates general public access rights to federal lands in the Yukon Territory.
-Therefore, the common law governs these access rights.
+No legislation regulates general public access rights to federal lands.
+Therefore, the common law governs these.
 However, specific access rights are granted under various pieces of legislation relating to activities on federal lands, as mentioned in other sections of this chapter.